HahaZaineb/Haha-Zaineb-portfolio/content/pages/index.md

 sections:
   - type: HeroSection
     title: >-
-      Hello,I’m a Zaineb,an Electronics communications engineering student and a blockchain enthusiast.
+      Hello,I’m Zaineb,an Electronics communications engineering student and a blockchain enthusiast.
     subtitle: >-
       I specialize in Embedded Systems as part of my engineering degree, but